01-edu/Branch-AI/one_exercise_per_file/week02/day03/ex05/audit/readme.md

+##### The exercice is validated is all questions of the exercice are validated

-1. This question is validated if the number of unique values per feature outputted are:
+##### The question 1 is validated if the number of unique values per feature outputted are:

 ```console
 age             3